Keşap

-Keşap is a town and a district of Giresun Province on the Black Sea coast of Turkey just to the east of the city of Giresun.
+Keşap is a town in Giresun Province on the Black Sea coast of Turkey just to the east of the city of Giresun.
+It is the seat of Keşap District.
+Its population is 9,227 (2022).

-Keşap itself is a small town of 8,617 people.

 The TV sitcom Uy!
 Başuma Gelenler was filmed in a village in Keşap.

 History

 See Giresun for the long history of this area, dating back to the Persians and the Seleucids.